Nothing Found

 Applications will also be assessed on the following Métis Education Foundation criteria:

-3. The student must be enrolled in the Rupertsland Métis Student and Alumni Association.
+3. The applicant must be enrolled in full-time studies.

 4. The applicant must declare that their name will not appear on the Government of Canada’s Indian Registry, nor a Band list pursuant to the Indian Act, and is neither Inuk, nor non-Status Indian,

-6. The applicant must declare all sources of student funding that the applicant is receiving including any financial support from a governing member of the Métis National Council, or Manitoba Métis Federation, or Alberta Métis Settlements.
+6. The applicant must declare all sources of student funding that the applicant is receiving from a Métis Government or organization, including: the Métis Nation Saskatchewan, Métis Nation of Ontario, Manitoba Métis Federation, Métis Nation of British Columbia, Northwest Territory Métis Nation or Alberta Métis Settlements.

-10. An applicant needs to know that priority will be given to the Otipemisiwak Métis Government Citizens and those who have never received funding from Rupertsland Institute.
+9. An applicant acknowledges that priority will be given to Citizens who have never received funding from Rupertsland Institute or the Métis Education Foundation.

 Métis Education Foundation – Métis Scholar Award(s)